Prassthanam: Plot

 An angry Vivaan is seen drinking on the ledge of the hotel window where Asma is the manager.
 Asma sees this and thinks Vivaan is committing suicide and comes to save Vivaan, after which Vivaan in an intoxicated state attempts to rape her.
 While she is trying to resist, Vivaan forces drugs down Asma’s throat and rapes her.
 Asma overdoses on the drugs.
 Vivaan and his friends in a state of panic meet with an accident on the way to get medical help.
 They all decide to burn the car and Asma's body in it so that nobody can find out that she was drugged and raped.
 Asma somehow manages to escape from the burning car but dies immediately after that and her body is found next day.

 Vivaan is charged with Asma's murder and rape, which dents Baldev's chances of winning the elections.
 Vivaan begs his step-sister Palak, the medical examiner, to change the autopsy report, which she denies.
 In the wake of his waning popularity due to Vivaan's criminal actions, Baldev is forced to join hands with Bajwa to ensure that he wins the election the fifth time.

 Meanwhile, Bajwa releases Vivaan from jail and conspires with him to take over his father's political legacy by eliminating Ayush.
 Baldev and Bajwa conspire to get Badshah eliminated.
 Vivaan sends people to assassinate Ayush while he is at the movies with Shivi and Palak’s children.
 Vivaan goes to Palak’s house and kills her and her husband while Ayush is on the phone.
 Baldev protect Vivaan from Ayush and tells Ayush to end the bloodshed.
 A furious Durga tells Ayush that Palak and her husband’s murder has been covered up as a robbery gone bad.

 Ayush parts ways with Baldev and attempts to kill Vivaan while he is partying. but is unable to do so.
 Badshah then kills Vivaan.
-A furious Baldev tells SP Sarang (Deepraj Rana) to kill Ayush and Badshah.
+A furious Baldev tells SP Sarang to kill Ayush and Badshah.
 Bajwa adds Durga to the list so that Baldev has no opposition in the next election.
 Badshah thwarts the assassination and confesses to Ayush that Baldev had killed Shiv on the way to hospital to achieve his political ambitions.

 Ayush, Badshah and Baldev meet at Baldev's house and Baldev asks Ayush to kill him.
 Ayush decides not to kill him and leaves along with Badshah.
 But unable to bear the mercy given by his step-son Ayush, Baldev shoots himself with his gun and kills himself. thus ending Baldev's era and marks the beginning of Ayush's era.